-The description above is to describe Parkour as a sport and does not fully describe the art / discipline / philosophy of Parkour as a whole.
+The description above is to describe Parkour as a sport and does not fully describe the full spectrum of Parkour as a discipline, art and philosophy.

 Council of Europe definition of sport: “Sport” means all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels.

 Parkour UK recognises that there are sporting risks of injury to participants in Parkour/Freerunning as with many sports/physical activities.
 These exist regardless of Parkour UK intervention/engagement.
 Participants in Parkour/Freerunning should be aware of and accept these risks and be responsible for their own actions.
 Further information is available in the Information, Advice & Guidance (IAG) section of our website on Risk & Benefit.